On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs: Abstract

 \section{Abstract}

 The linear speedup property is essential for demonstrating the advantage of distributed algorithms over their single-node counterparts.
-In this paper, we study the stochastic \pushpull method, a widely adopted decentralized optimization algorithm over directed graphs (digraphs).
-Unlike methods that rely solely on row-stochastic or column-stochastic mixing matrices, \pushpull avoids nonlinear correction and has shown superior empirical performance across a variety of settings.
-However, its theoretical analysis remains challenging, and the linear speedup property has not been generally established—revealing a significant gap between empirical success and limited theoretical understanding.
-To bridge this gap, we propose a novel analysis framework and prove that \pushpull achieves linear speedup over arbitrary strongly connected digraphs.
-Our results provide the comprehensive theoretical understanding for stochastic \pushpull, aligning its theory with empirical performance.
+This paper studies the stochastic \pushpull method, a widely adopted decentralized optimization algorithm for directed graphs (digraphs).
+Unlike methods that rely on \pushonly or \pullonly communications, \pushpull avoids nonlinear correction and has shown superior empirical performance across various settings.
+Despite its success, whether \pushpull achieves linear speedup has remained an open question, revealing a significant gap between its empirical performance and theoretical understanding.
+To bridge this gap, we propose a novel multi-step descent analysis framework and prove that \pushpull indeed achieves linear speedup over arbitrary strongly connected digraphs.
+Our results provide a comprehensive theoretical understanding of the stochastic \pushpull method, finally aligning its theoretical convergence with empirical performance.
 Code: \href{https://github.com/pkumelon/PushPull}{https://github.com/pkumelon/PushPull}.